windycom/windy-plugin-template/examples/01-hello-world/README.md

 The name of your plugin, and your npm package must have form `windy-plugin-anyName`.

-### plugin.html
+### plugin.js

 This plugin does not have any HTML content, nor CSS.
-Windy API modules are imported with `import map from '@windy/map'`
+Windy API modules are imported with `import { map } from '@windy/map'`

-`this.onopen` method is called when your plugin is being opened.
+`export const onopen => {}` method is called when your plugin is being opened.

-Remember, that `this.ononpen` method can be called repeatedly (without your plugin being closed before), so make sure, that you will not to subscribe to any listener twice.
+Remember, that `ononpen` method can be called repeatedly (without your plugin being closed before), so make sure, that you will not to subscribe to any listener twice.
+On the other hand `onmount` is called just once.

-`this.onclose` method is called when your plugin is being closed.
+`export const ondestroy => {}` method is called when your plugin is being closed.
 Unsubscribe from all your listeners, and remove all your stuff from a map.

 ---